-The Board of Directors approves risk management policies for the various areas in the bank based on the business model and the strategic objectives.
-The Board of Directors also gives authorities to the Executive Board within these risk areas.
+The Board of Directors approves risk management policies for the various areas in the bank based on the business model and the strategic objectives; and provides the Executive Board with authorities within these risk areas.

 The purpose of Betri Banki's risk management is to ensure that the bank does not take on more risks than stipulated by the Board of Directors, and that the risk profile is appropriate in relation to the bank's own funds.